Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 How many devices does a family VPN need to support?

-The average household in 2026 has 12-15 connected devices — phones, tablets, laptops, smart TVs, game consoles, and smart home devices.
+The average household in 2026 has 12-15 connected devices — phones, tablets, laptops, smart TVs, game consoles, and smart home gadgets.
 An unlimited connections policy is strongly preferable.
 If you're stuck with a device-limited plan, router-level installation (supported well by IPVanish and PIA) lets one "device" cover your entire network.

 Is a free VPN good enough for family use?